cmpaulo/webScrap/README.md

 The data obtained allows answers to questions with a graphic presentation of the average value of bicycles per city.

-The result of ads with a value lower than the average value of ads in the state of são paulo is in the table in markdown [TMD](/busca_bike_dados.md).
+The result of ads with a value lower than the average value of ads in the state of são paulo is in the table in markdown [TMD](/busca_bike_dados.md) and to check the complete table only of the items related to the search in this [Complete results](/dados_bike_busca_clean.csv)

 ![graphnumber](/images/median_price_of_bike.png)